Tinch334/Console-editor/README.md

 <br/>

 ## Configuration file
-The editor now has a configuration file, in YAML
+The editor now has a configuration file, in YAML.
+Note that an explanation for the fields is also present in the configuration file itself.

 ### Colours
 Each colour in the editor is composed of a foreground and background colour, the first one is the foreground colour (The colour of the characters), and the second one the background colour.
 The colours must be one of the following:
 > ``BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW``